fdufnews/OPENSMART_TFT/README.md

+###Why I have made this library?
+This library is delivered with OPENSMART TFT screens.

+I have added support for the ILI9326 with the ATmega1284p for my own use

+###History
 fdufnews 7/2018
-Moved the screen interfaces to Port B and PortC
+Moved the screen interface to PORTC and PORTB

 Device      |            Bus              | Bus
 ------------|-----------------------------|----------